Invariant Models for Causal Transfer Learning: Experiments

 The procedure is then evaluated as follows: for each problem $j\in\{1,\ldots,p\}$, we first find the genes in $(X_{L_1},\ldots,X_{L_{10}})$ for which an interventional example is available.
 Note that this might not hold for all selected genes, since only $n_{int}<p$ interventions are available.
 We then iterate the following procedure (this is within the context of \emph{the same problem}): for each gene in $(X_{L_1},\ldots,X_{L_{10}})$ for which an intervention is available, \begin{compactitem} \item we put aside the example corresponding to this intervention from the training data (in the motivation example, this would correspond to the green point). \item we estimate an invariant subset $\hat{S} \subseteq L$ using Algorithm~\ref{alg} with the remaining observational and interventional data. \item we test all methods on the single intervention point which was put aside. \end{compactitem} We expect two different scenarios, as explained in the motivation paragraph above: (1) if the intervened gene is a \emph{cause} of the target gene, it should still be a good predictor (see Section~\ref{sec:causality}); then, it should be beneficial to have this gene included in the set of predictors $\hat S$.
 (2) if the intervened gene is anticausal or confounded (we refer to this scenario as \emph{non-causal}), the statistical relation to the target gene might change dramatically after the intervention and therefore, one may not want to base the prediction on this gene.
 In order to see this effect and understand how the different approaches for DG in Table~\ref{tab:est} handle the problem, we consider two groups of experiments. \begin{compactitem} \item[(1)] we select the target genes $Y$ for which one of the features in $L$ is causal for the activity of $Y$ and for which an intervention experiment is available. $39$ problems fall in this causal scenario. \item[(2)] out of the remaining problems we chose target genes with (non-causal) predictors that have been intervened on and --- in order to increase the difficulty of the problem --- that are strongly correlated with the target gene.
 We therefore select $269$ cases for which a Pearson correlation test (the null hypothesis corresponds to no correlation) outputs a p-value equal to zero. \end{compactitem} \paragraph{Results}

-Figure~\ref{fig:bp_genes} shows box plots for the errors of the different methods for the causal problems (1) on the left and for the non-causal problems (2) in the middle.
+Figure~\ref{fig:bp_genes} shows box plots for the errors of the different methods for the causal problems (1) on the top left and for the non-causal problems (2) in the top right.
 We do not plot outliers in order to improve presentation.
-Figure~\ref{fig:bp_genes} (left) presents the causal scenario.
+Figure~\ref{fig:bp_genes} (top left) presents the causal scenario.
 As expected, pooling does well in this setting.
-Figure~\ref{fig:bp_genes} (right) shows that in the non-causal problems (2), prediction using an invariant subset leads to less severe mistakes on test genes compared to pooling the tasks.
+Figure~\ref{fig:bp_genes} (bottom) shows that in the non-causal problems (2), prediction using an invariant subset leads to less severe mistakes on test genes compared to pooling the tasks.

 For comparison, since we know which predictors are being intervened on at test time, we included a method that makes use of causal knowledge: $\beta^{CS(cau)}$ uses all $10$ predictors in the causal problems (1) and all but the intervened gene in the non-causal problems (2).
 In practice, this causal knowledge is often not available.
 We regard it as promising that the fully automated procedure $\beta^{CS(\hat{S}Lasso)}$ performs comparably to $\beta^{CS(cau)}$.